-Barcelona seems to find its way onto most people’s itineraries… and for good reason.
+Barcelona finds its way onto most itineraries… and for good reason.
 It has a vibrant food scene, a plethora of unique historic architecture, great Mediterranean weather, beautiful beaches, and arguably the best nightlife in Europe.
-This Barcelona travel guide will help you plan your trip and hopefully give you some tips for getting the most out of your time in the city.
+This Barcelona on a budget travel guide will help you plan your trip and hopefully give you some tips for getting the most out of your time in the city.

-What You’ll Find In This Barcelona Travel Guide:
+What You’ll Find In This Barcelona On A Budget Travel Guide:

 - How Much to Budget to Visit Barcelona